EduardoZepeda/coffee-bytes-hugo/content/posts/go-strings-runes-y-bytes/index.en.md

 As you probably already know, computers only store numbers.
 The letters you see on the screen are a representation of those numbers.

 So how does the computer know which number corresponds to which letter?
 Well, a bunch of people got together and agreed to assign a number to each character.
 Of course these agreements are not universal and there are multiple variants on what numbers correspond to each letter, including ASCII, UTF-8, UTF-16, UTF-32 and other less common ones.
-That is, a number may represent the character "人" in one convention, but it may represent another in another convention, so they are just numbers.
+That is, a number may represent the character "人" in one convention, but it may represent another letter in another convention, but they are just numbers.

 This topic is quite extensive and there is already enough information on the internet, so just keep in mind that behind each character there is a number that represents it and that this character depends on the table we use to represent it.